MrSlimeDiamond/p2-cleanui/README.md

 ## THANK YOU TO THESE PEOPLE
 * Rex - His nord theme inspired and helped a lot in the creation of this
-* AMJ - told me a lot of stuff i think idk
+* AMJ - told me a lot of stuff i think idk, also made menu background
+* Jaio - Made the old menu background and also hes cool